Slasher film 'Candyman' slices way to top N.America box office - RFI

 Los Angeles (AFP)

-Universal's slasher film "Candyman" has topped North American box offices in its opening weekend, with an estimated $22.4 million take nearly equal to its production budget, industry watcher Exhibitor Relations said Sunday.
+Universal's slasher film "Candyman" has topped North American box offices in its opening weekend, with a $22 million take nearly equal to its production budget, industry watcher Exhibitor Relations said Monday.

 The film, written by Jordan Peele and with Yahya Abdul-Mateen II in the blood-spattered starring role, had a budget of $25 million, according to Hollywood Reporter.

-Last week's box office leader, Twentieth Century's sci-fi comedy "Free Guy," slipped to second place, at $13.6 million.
+Last week's box office leader, 20th Century's sci-fi comedy "Free Guy," slipped to second place, at $13.2 million.
 The family-friendly film stars Ryan Reynolds as an Everyman bank teller who finds he is a character in a huge video game.

 In fourth was Disney's family adventure film "Jungle Cruise" at $5 million, bringing its North American total just past $100 million.
 The studio is also offering the movie on its Disney Plus streaming service.